 LYNN BUDNIK is the Talent Acquisition Expert in Human Resource Services.
 She has over thirty years of experience in recruitment, hiring and community outreach.

 MIKE KESSLER is a member of the HRS Management Consulting team who has been drawing diagrams of complex business, process, and systems issues throughout his career.
-His diagrams have been used for everything from boardroom presentations to business reorganizations and research projects.
-He learned the power of visual presentation as an internal auditor presenting findings to a diverse audience—if agreement upon the written word seemed impossible, the same information could often be agreed to spontaneously when presented as a "visual."
+His diagrams have been used in boardroom presentations, business reorganizations, and research projects.
+However, the power of visual communications was first experienced as an internal auditor presenting findings to a diverse audience—if agreement upon the written word seemed impossible, the same information could often be agreed to when presented as a "visual."

 SUE ROBERTS serves as a Patrol Officer and Crime Prevention Coordinator with UVM Police Services.

 WANG PING is from Shandong Province in China, where she is a senior and advanced teacher.
 She has taught English in secondary schools for more than 20 years.
-She has published many articles on education and has received awards and prizes at school, city, and provincial levels.
+She has published many articles on education, and has received awards and prizes at school, city, and provincial levels.
 She is currently a Visiting Scholar at the University of Vermont and NECI.